25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

    }
 }
 // The example displays the following output:
-//       Hello, World.
+//       Hello, World
 ```

 ### Constructor and Destructor (Finalizers)

-A constructor is a special method of the class or struct which gets automatically invoked whenever a class or struct is created.
+A constructor is a special method of the class or struct which gets automatically invoked whenever a class or struct is created

-- A class or struct may have multiple constructors that take different arguments.
+- A class or struct may have multiple constructors that take different arguments

 - Constructors enable the programmer to set default values, limit instantiation, and other instructions

-- Constructor of a class must have the **same name as the class name** in which it resides.
+- Constructor of a class must have the **same name as the class name** in which it resides

-- A constructor doesn't have any return type, not even void.
+- A constructor doesn't have any return type, not even void

 #### Types of Constructors